 The Statian teacher used English to teach the class.
 The students were all engaged and busy making charts on the basis of their English language workbooks to show the difference between 'action verbs' and 'linking verbs' in English.
 The teacher went around the room to check to see how the children were doing.
 They felt free to ask her/him questions and to respond to her/his interventions.
 The teacher had the language, the facial expressions, and the actions to connect with the students.
 When she/he corrected or scolded the students, she/he used expressions that were culturally appropriate and didn't make the students uneasy or overly uncomfortable.
-The teacher made jokes with the students understand and feel comfortable.
+The teacher made jokes with the students to make them happy to learn.
+She/he also used Statian English at times to make the students understand and feel comfortable.